 The study research design was descriptive which utilized quantitative research approach.
 At the first stage, review of literature was carried out on key issue relating to the current study such as procurement, challenges with the implementation of procurement laws and the Ghanaian public procurement Act.
 The source of these information was mainly through books, research publications, previous thesis just to mention a few.
 Following this, the research collected primary data from the study area.
 A forty (40) respondents were mainly the managementstaff members and procurement personnel of the Komfo Anokye Teaching Hospital were selected for the study using purposive sampling technique.
-They were themanagement and staff of the logistics stores of the hospital.
+They were themanagement and staff of the procurement unit of the hospital, heads of all departments and units and staff of the logistics stores of the hospital.
 The study used questionnaires to elicit the necessary information from the respondents.